espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Surprise Attack.md

 # Surprise Attack
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You act before foes can react.
-On the first round of combat, if you roll Deception or Stealth for initiative, creatures that haven't acted are [[Off-Guard]] to you.
+On the first round of combat, if you roll Deception or Stealth for initiative, creatures that haven't acted are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you.